-Each supported payment method of Sources is defined by three key characteristics.
-The combination of these determine how a source is made chargeable and used in a charge request to complete the payment.
+Each payment method supported by the Sources API is defined by four key characteristics.
+The combination of these determine how a source is made chargeable and used in a charge request to complete a payment.

 Pull or push of funds

 Each method of payment is categorized as either pull or push, depending on how the transfer of funds from the customer’s payment method takes place.

 - Using a pull method, you debit the funds from the customer’s account after they have provided consent.
 Card payments are an example of a pull method—your customer’s card is debited when a payment is made (without requiring any customer interaction for subsequent debits).

 - Using a push method, the customer sends the funds to you.
 Bitcoin is an example of a push method—your customer is provided a receiver address to send (push) the correct amount of bitcoin to.
 Once it’s confirmed that your customer has sent the funds to you, the source becomes chargeable and is ready to be used in a charge request.
 Other push payment methods such as iDEAL or SOFORT rely on a redirect for your customer to push the money to you directly from their online bank account.
 Generally, push methods require a customer interaction for each payment.

 Certain payment methods require your customer to complete a particular action (flow) before the source is made chargeable.
 The type of flow that applies to a payment method is stated within the